CU is contacting the students studying abroad and is awaiting more information following a massive earthquake.

 Bell said recent events in Egypt also caused students to be moved into other study abroad programs.

 “We arranged an equivocal program,” he said.
 “Insurance covers most of it while we [the school] cover some of it.”

 Not only does the university have students in New Zealand, but also there is one student studying abroad here at CU who is from New Zealand, Bell said.

-Bell stressed that there are events that happen, both political and environmental, that are unexpected.
+Bell stresses that there are events that happen, both politically and environmentally, that are unexpected.

 “It isn’t about being in another country, it is about being prepared in another country; that is the important thing,” Bell said.

 Catherine Bogart, a 18-year-old freshman pre-journalism and political science double-major, said she is thinking about studying abroad in New Zealand and Australia but isn’t concerned about political or environmental disasters.

 “I feel that you shouldn’t not go to a place you want to just because of uncertainty; I think you would always regret it,” Bogart said.
 “I think it is just really bad timing.”

 Ethan Zhao, a 19-year-old sophomore finance major, said he looks at studying abroad in ways that will only help him in his future.

 “I look at it [studying abroad] in terms of what you can get out of the program,” Zhao said.
 “Long-term benefits for personal development, in terms of seeing the world.”